linjmeyer/tilt-pitch/README.md

 # Pitch (Tilt Hydrometer tool)

-Pitch is a replacement for Tilt Hydrometer mobile apps and TiltPi software.
+Pitch is an unofficial replacement for Tilt Hydrometer mobile apps and TiltPi software.
 Tilt hardware is required.
 It is designed to be easy to use and integrated with other tools like Promethues for metrics, or any generic third party source using webhooks.

 # Why